-FDIC-insured depository institutions are required to pay deposit insurance premiums based on the risk an institution poses to the DIF.
+The FDIC provides insurance coverage for certain deposits through the Deposit Insurance Fund (the "DIF"), which the FDIC maintains by assessing depository institutions an insurance premium.
+As a result of higher levels of bank failures over the last few years and the dramatic increase in resolution costs of the FDIC, the DIF has been depleted.
+In addition, the amount of FDIC insurance coverage for insured deposits has been increased from \$100,000 to \$250,000 per depositor, per institution, and until January 1, 2013, the insurance coverage for non-interest bearing demand deposits was unlimited.
+These developments have caused increased stress on the DIF.
 In order to restore reserves and ensure that the DIF will be able to adequately cover losses from future bank failures, the FDIC approved new deposit insurance rules in November 2009.
 These new rules required insured depository institutions to prepay their estimated quarterly risk-based assessments for all of 2010, 2011, and 2012.
-On December 30, 2009, the Bank prepaid its assessment in the amount of \$42.3 million related to years 2010 through 2012.
-As of December 31, 2011 the remaining balance of our prepaid FDIC assessment was \$22.6 million.
+As a result, on December 30, 2009, the Bank prepaid its assessment in the amount of \$42.3 million related to years 2010 through 2012.
+As of December 31, 2012 the remaining balance of our prepaid FDIC assessment was \$15.6 million.